rotki/rotki/docs/api.rst

    :resjsonarr string to_value: The value of the ``to_asset`` for the event.
 The rate is the asset/USD rate at the events's timestamp.
    :resjsonarr int tx_hash: The transaction hash of the event.
    :resjsonarr int log_index: The log index of the event.
-   :resjson object earned: A mapping of addresses to mappings of totals assets earned over the given period.
+   :resjson object profit_and_loss: A mapping of addresses to mappings of totals assets earned or lost over the given period.

    :statuscode 200: Compound history succesfully queried.
    :statuscode 409: User is not logged in.
 Or compound module is not activated.